-Well, there’s no harm in that.
-The market– ‘le marché’– is an integral part of the French way of life and a key component of the country’s rich historic heritage, but don’t draw too much attention to that; they’ll want to get World Heritage status for them.
+The market– ‘le marché’– is an integral part of the French way of life and a key component of the country’s rich historic heritage.
+But don’t draw too much attention to that; they’ll want to get World Heritage status for them.

 Most towns and villages have a market once a week, but in larger towns, they may take place twice a week, or even every day.
-I doubt that anyone knows just how many markets there are, but the excellent website – www.jours-de-marche.fr – lists more than 7,500, and admits to there being a great many more.
+I doubt that anyone knows just how many markets there are, but the excellent jours-de-marche website lists more than 7,500, and admits to there being a great many more.

-A few specialised markets have a national reputation, such as the famous flea market at the Porte de Clignancourt in Paris, the flower market in Nice, the Christmas market in Strasbourg, the olive markets in Provence, or the fish market round the old port in Marseille.
+But there are many more specialist markets to enjoy.
 There are wine markets in Bordeaux, and gastronomic markets in Perigueux, the heart of French truffle and foie gras country.
 But generally speaking, markets are just a vital part of the French way of living.

 In rural areas, farmers and locals with a patch of soil to till come to market to sell just their own surplus produce: potatoes, vegetables and fruit in season, flowers, home-made cheese and bread, fresh eggs, and even a living rabbit or two, or week-old chicks.